MetaMask/metamask-docs/snaps/reference/permissions.md

 :::note
 The global `ethereum` API in Snaps has fewer capabilities than `window.ethereum` for dapps.
 You can only use it to make read requests from the RPC provider, not to write to the blockchain or initiate transactions.
-You can also use it to access Ethereum accounts with `eth_requestAccounts` and then use `personal_sign` with those connected accounts.
+You can also use it to connect to Ethereum accounts with `eth_requestAccounts` and then use `personal_sign` with those connected accounts.
 :::